Wrongful Death Cases in New Jersey

 Proving a Wrongful Death Case

-In order to have a viable case, you or your lawyer must have proof of a wrongful act, neglect or default.
+In order to have a viable case, you or your New Jersey wrongful death lawyer must have proof of a wrongful act, neglect or default.
 Four elements must be shown:

 - Duty – It must be shown that the party being filed against owed a certain duty of care to the deceased person.
 For example, a construction company owes its workers safe equipment.